hphelion/documentation/cli.unix.articles.complete.md

 * No new feature requests will be honored
 * Bug reports will be accepted

-HP Cloud has contributed the Unix CLI back to the open source community, and you can get support, access the documentation, and download the source code [here](https://github.com/hpcloud/unix_cli).
+HP Helion Cloud has contributed the Unix CLI back to the open source community, and you can get support, access the documentation, and download the source code [here](https://github.com/hpcloud/unix_cli).

 _________________________________________

-The Unix CLI for HP Cloud supports bash shell command completion.
+The Unix CLI for HP Helion Cloud supports bash shell command completion.
 This page covers the following topics:

 * [Enabling bash cmmand completion](#Enabling)
 * [Using bash command completion](#Using)